Arakan Army: Atrocities against Rohingyas

 Between 4 and 6 February 2024, the Arakan Army launched attacks on Rakhine BGP outposts in Maungdaw Township, later alleging without providing evidence that the Arakan Rohingya Salvation Army and Rohingya Solidarity Organisation (RSO) fought alongside the Rakhine BGP.
 The RSO denounced AA's accusations and the AA labeling them as "Bengalis" among other issues.
 Later in February when the junta began conscripting largely non-citizen displaced Rohingyas living in Kyaukphyu, AA spokesman, Khaing Thu Kha, called upon young Rohingya men fleeing conscription to seek refuge in their territory.
-The AA denied regime claims of targetting Rohingya for recruitment encouraging anyone regardless of ethnicity or religion to volunteer.
+The AA denied regime claims of targeting Rohingya for recruitment encouraging anyone regardless of ethnicity or religion to volunteer.

+AA has also been accused of targeted strikes against Rohingya civilians, particularly in a series of attacks in early August 2024 along the Myanmar-Bangladesh border when over a hundred Rohingya were killed.
+Witnesses reporting the intentional targeting of civilians with drones and artillery.

 On 18 May 2024, when Arakan Army captured Buthidaung, Rohingya activists accused the Arakan Army of burning and targeting Rohingya homes in the town, a claim which the Arakan Army denied.

 On 5 and 6 August 2024, AA forces launched attacks along the Myanmar-Bangladesh border, targeting thousands of fleeing Rohingya civilians.
 According to eyewitnesses and survivors, these assaults resulted in over a hundred deaths, including women and children, and countless injuries as they sought refuge in Bangladesh.
 According to Rohingya news organization Kaladan Press, witnesses reported the intentional targeting of civilians using drones and heavy artillery.
 RSO fighters were seen gathering in the area, with armed men seen running with the civilians.

 Between March and August 2024, activist Nay San Lwin reported to The New Humanitarian that at least 2,500 Rohingya were killed, and approximately 40,000 were forced to flee the country by the Arakan Army.